inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ## Abstract

 *Bird tracking - GPS tracking of Lesser Black-backed Gulls and Herring Gulls breeding at the Belgian coast* is a species occurrence dataset published by the Research Institute for Nature and Forest (INBO).
-The dataset currently contains over 1.1 million occurrences, recorded in 2013 and 2014 by 60 GPS trackers mounted on 44 Lesser Black-backed Gulls and 16 Herring Gulls breeding at the Belgian coast (see <https://inbo.cartodb.com/u/lifewatch/viz/da04f120-ea70-11e4-a3f2-0e853d047bba/public_map> for a visualization of the data).
+The dataset currently contains close to 2.5 million occurrences, recorded by 101 GPS trackers mounted on 75 Lesser Black-backed Gulls and 26 Herring Gulls breeding at the Belgian coast (see <https://inbo.cartodb.com/u/lifewatch/viz/da04f120-ea70-11e4-a3f2-0e853d047bba/public_map> for a visualization of the data).
 The trackers are developed by the University of Amsterdam Bird Tracking System (UvA-BiTS, <http://www.uva-bits.nl>) and automatically record and transmit the movements of the birds, which allows us and others to study their habitat use and migration behaviour in more detail.
-Our bird tracking network is set up and maintained in collaboration with UvA-BiTS and the Flanders Marine Institute (VLIZ), and funded for LifeWatch by the Hercules Foundation.
+Our bird tracking network is operational since 2013.
+It is funded for LifeWatch by the Hercules Foundation and maintained in collaboration with UvA-BiTS and the Flanders Marine Institute (VLIZ).
 The data are released in bulk as open data and are also accessible through CartoDB.
 See the dataset metadata for contact information, scope and methodology.
 Issues with the dataset can be reported at <https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/bird-tracking-gull-occurrences>

 ## Keywords